 For example, teams can be allowed to experiment with their engineering processes, use of tools or the way they plan, estimate and track commitments as long as the leadership knows that they understand their responsibility and ownership for outcomes.
 Teams need to know that they will not be micro-managed and will be given space to experiment and learn from both their successes and failures.
 In fact, there should not only be encouragement and support but reward for teams and units that are role-models in experimentation and innovation.
 This is clearly a function of the organization and leadership culture and takes time to evolve and nurture.

-5. Lean thinking over Productivity measurements
+5. Lean thinking over Productivity Focus

 It is impossible to find one organization that is not concerned with team productivity and consequently its contribution to organizational productivity.
-While, by itself it is not as big an issue, it becomes a concern when leaders are obsessed with measurements for productivity and worse still, setting organizational standards and using comparison of such standards and measurements across teams to determine which teams are doing well.
+While, by itself it is not as big an issue, it becomes a concern when leaders are obsessed with productivity and measurements for productivity and worse still, setting organizational standards and using comparison of such standards and measurements across teams to determine which teams are doing well.

 One of the most often used productivity measurements in an agile environment is velocity.
 The trouble with velocity as a productivity measurement is that velocity doesn’t always give a true picture of how a team is doing.
 When teams are measured on velocity there is a tendency for them to somehow meet this objective, which may indirectly affect the way they size stories to meet expectations of velocity.
 Velocity was always intended as a measure to forecast and predict what teams can accomplish in a given time frame (such as for a product release) and for teams to use it to understand their process and drive improvements in their ability to deliver over time.